eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/idl_view.rst

 ROS 2 wraps its type names in a mangled format when publishing over DDS (for example, ``rosidl_typesupport_fastrtps_cpp::std_msgs::msg::dds_::String_`` instead of ``std_msgs/msg/String``).
-*Fast DDS Monitor* can reverse this mangling to show the original ROS 2 type name and a clean IDL representation that is directly usable with *Fast DDS Gen*.
+*DDS Monitor* can reverse this mangling to show the original ROS 2 type name and a clean IDL representation that is directly usable with *Fast DDS Gen*.

 When demangling is active, a badge reading **ROS 2 Demangling applied** appears in the upper-right